 Following the war, Seoul quickly rebuilt, its economy fueled by a voracious demand for industrial products such as automobiles and electronics.
 Seoul successfully hosted the 1988 Summer Olympic Games, giving the city renewed international attention, and then celebrated its 600th anniversary as the capital in 1994.
 Growth was slowed by an economic crisis in Asia during the late 1990s, but recovery is under way.

 The city took the international spotlight again in 2002, when it co-hosted the World Cup with Japan.
 In addition to a continuing love affair with soccer, baseball, golf, shopping, online gaming and karaoke also warm the hearts of the next generation of switched-on Seoulites.
-A thoroughly modern, mobile-obsessed population—mobile phones even work on the subway—may seem besotted with some elements of western culture and fashion, but they are still very traditional people.
-Matchmakers maintain an eye out for likely couples, customs are respected, and kimchi remains the flavor of the day.
+A thoroughly modern population may seem besotted with some elements of western culture and fashion, but they are still traditional people.
+Matchmakers maintain an eye out for likely couples, customs are respected and kimchi remains the flavor of the day.

 Hidden among the skyscrapers of modern Seoul are many landmarks of the city's past.
 The royal heritage is especially visible in the older part of the city, where Gyeongbok Palace and Deoksu Palace can be found in parklike settings with halls and pavilions among the gardens.
 Biwon (the "Secret Garden"), located within the grounds of Changdeok Palace, is worth visiting in its own right.
 You also should take time to visit Bongeun Temple, home to one of the largest Buddha statues in South Korea.
 Museums, palaces and other government buildings tend to close on Monday (or sometimes Tuesday), so plan accordingly.
 Seoul also is home to sports shrines: Olympic Park, the venue for the 1988 Summer Olympic Games, as well as the Seoul World Cup Park and Stadium.